libsemigroups/libsemigroups/docs/source/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``libsemigroups``  is a C++14 library containing implementations of several
-algorithms for computing finite and finitely presented semigroups.
+algorithms for computing finite, and finitely presented, semigroups and
+monoids.
 Namely:

 - the `Froidure-Pin algorithm`_ for computing finite semigroups
   :cite:`Froidure1997aa`;